Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

 A {\em colored $(k,l)$-partition diagram} is a $(k,l)$-partition diagram whose parts are labeled by some elements of $C_r$.
 We will often omit the labels that are given by the identity element.
 In this way, each $(k,l)$-partition diagram can be considered as a colored $(k,l)$-partition diagram in which all labels are equal to the identity element of $C_r$.
-Denote by $\CP_{(k,l)}$ the set of all colored $(k,l)$-partition diagrams.
-Two colored $(k,l)$-partition diagrams are equivalent if they represent the same colored set-partitions.
+Two colored $(k,l)$-partition diagrams are equivalent if and only if they represent the same colored set-partitions.

 Given a colored partition diagram $d$, a part of $d$ is called \emph{propagating} if it intersect both the top and the bottom rows.
 The number of propagating parts of $d$, denoted $\pn(d)$, is called \emph{the rank} of $d$. \begin{example} Let $r=5,k=7$ and $l=8$.
 The following colored partition diagram has rank $5$: